This is a simplified Bitcoin whitepaper summary that will launch you into the mind of Satoshi Nakamoto — Bitcoin creator.

 How Does Bitcoin Work?

-All bitcoin transactions are identified with a hash that a publicly broadcasted for everyone to see.
+All Bitcoin transactions are identified with a hash publicly broadcasted for everyone to see.

-All hashes generated within a specific time period frame (every 10 minutes) are grouped into blocks.
+All hashes generated within a specific period frame (every 10 minutes) are grouped into blocks.

-These blocks of transactions are linked together with every new block added to all existing blocks before it to form a blockchain.
+These blocks of transactions are linked with every new block added to all existing blocks before forming a blockchain.

-For any transaction to be valid it must have been confirmed by the majority of “miners” who utilize their computing powers to verify the blockchain transactions.
+For any transaction to be valid, it must have been confirmed by most “miners” who “utilize their computing powers to verify the blockchain transactions.

-Once a transaction is verified and added to a block, it can’t be changed and any attempt to spend the coins already included in that transaction is rejected by the network.
+Once a transaction is verified and added to a block, it can’t be canceled, and the network rejects any attempt to spend the coins already included in that transaction.

-As new blocks are added to the chain of blocks (blockchain) it becomes practically impossible to alter any previous transactions without having to re-process all the other blocks which were added after it.
+As new blocks are added to the chain of blocks (blockchain), it becomes practically impossible to alter any previous transactions without re-processing all the other blocks added after it.

 Is Bitcoin Sustainable?

-The bitcoin network is maintained by the activities of “Miners” who help in producing new blocks and verifying blockchain transactions.
+The Bitcoin network is maintained by the activities of “Miners” who help produce new blocks and verify blockchain transactions.

 Miners earn block rewards for each new block they add to the blockchain.

-More so, this block rewards which are distributed to miners for producing new blocks provides a way to initially and systematically distribute all bitcoin into circulation, since there is no central authority to issue them.
+More so, these block rewards, distributed to miners for producing new blocks, provide a way to initially and systematically distribute all Bitcoin into circulation since there is no central authority to issue them.

-Currently, miners earn 6.25 full bitcoin for each block that’s produced and added to the blockchain.
+Miners earn 6.25 whole bitcoins for each block added to the blockchain.

 In addition to the block rewards, miners are incentivized to support the network with transaction fees.

-Every bitcoin transaction is charged a small fee that goes to pay the miners who verify and confirm such transactions on the blockchain.
+Every Bitcoin transaction is charged a small fee to pay the miners who verify and confirm such transactions on the blockchain.

-Once the total number of bitcoin (21,000,000) has been mined and released to the market, miners’ incentives will entirely be on transaction fees.
+Once the total number of bitcoins (21,000,000) has been mined and released to the market, miners’ lives will be entirely on transaction fees.

 How about a possible 51% attack?

-If a single entity or group of miners are able to gain more than 50% of the network they would have to choose between using it to defraud people by stealing back their payments or using it to generate new coins by producing new blocks and verifying transactions and claiming the fees.
+If a single entity or group of miners can gain more than 50% of the network, they would have to choose between using it to defraud people by stealing back their payments or using it to generate new coins by producing new blocks, ver, verifying transactions, and claiming the fees.

-It is in their best interest to act in a way that supports and promotes the health of the network.
+It is in their best interest to act in a way that supports and promotes the network’s health.

-If they act in such a way to collapse the network they stand to lose more money than everyone else combined as they have the largest investment in the network.
+If they act in such a way to collapse the network, they stand to lose more money than everyone else combined, as they have the most significant investment in the network.

-More so, an attacker can only try to change one of his own transactions to take back money he recently spent.
+More so, an attacker can only try to change one of his transactions to take back the money he recently spent.

 This means that:

-- He cannot attempt to change someone else’s transactions
+1. He cannot attempt to change someone else’s elections

-- The transaction has to be recent.
+2. The transaction has to be recent.
 Old transactions can not easily be changed.
-In fact, it’s totally, nearly, practically impossible.
+It’s it’s nearly practically impossible.

 This drastically reduces the benefits of a successful 51% attack.